 As part of our commitment to being responsible stewards of the environment, we continuously work to improve the waste diversion rate of our distribution centers.
 We strive toward a zero-waste to landfill policy to manage regulated waste and product-related waste that we dispose of through our hazardous waste program.
 We take a conservative, risk-based approach to waste disposal through our hazardous waste program and associated vendors, even in situations and jurisdictions where it is not required by regulation.

 The table below provides year-over-year data on the amount of waste we manage through a variety of processes including incineration, fuel blending, energy recovery, recycling, and neutralization.
-In 2017, we managed under 600,000 pounds of waste.
-That is an improvement of over 8% from 2015.

 |Year||Pounds of waste|